Gursimrat Singh Gill

-Gursimrat Singh Gill (born 2 November 1997) is an Indian professional footballer who plays as a defender for Mumbai City in the Indian Super League.
+Gursimrat Singh Gill (born 2 November 1997) is an Indian professional footballer who plays as a defender currently playing for I-League club Delhi FC.

 Career

 Early career

 Gill was born in Sarabha, a village located in the Ludhiana district of Punjab.
 Despite his father and uncle being more fond of hockey, Gill found a passion for football and would usually play with his friends at a nearby ground.
 In 2007, on the suggestion of a former Chandigarh Football Academy trainee, Ravinder, Gill attended trials for the famed academy and competed for a spot against around 100 other players.
 Gill's trial was successful and he joined the academy.

 Gill trained at the Chandigarh Football Academy for five years from 2007 to 2012.
 Initially playing as a left-back, Gill was soon moved to become a centre-back.
 In 2010, he won his first major championship with the academy, the under-14 competition of the Subroto Cup.
 In 2012, Gill left the Chandigarh Football Academy in order to join the All India Football Federation's regional academy in Navi Mumbai.
 While in the AIFF Academy setup, Gill played in various competitions, including the I-League U19.
 He also became a part of the national under-17 side and national under-20 side.
 In 2013, Gill, along with four other players from the under-17's, was sent to the Nike All Asia Camp in Doha, Qatar.
 The camp lasted for three days and at the end, Gill, alongside India teammate Bidyananda Singh, was selected to participate in the All-Star Game.
 During the game and the camp overall, both Gill and Singh managed to catch the eye of European clubs such as Barcelona and Inter Milan.
 Two years later, in 2015, Gill helped the AIFF Elite Academy win the 2014–15 I-League U19.